 The Colorado Music Festival brings magnificent music right to the heart of Colorado.
-Under the guidance of renowned conductor Peter Oundjian, the Festival fills the summer with uplifting evenings in Boulder’s historic, all-wood Chautauqua Auditorium from July 3 to August 3, 2025.
-General admission tickets are $23.
+Under the guidance of renowned conductor Peter Oundjian, the Festival fills the summer with uplifting evenings in Boulder’s historic, all-wood Chautauqua Auditorium from July 9 to August 9, 2026.
+General admission tickets start at $40.
 Youth and student tickets are $10.

 Colorado Music Festival / Geremy Kornreich photo